Skip to content

 Security teams.
 CISOs and security architects evaluating AI deployments need a governance model they can defend to auditors, regulators, and boards.
 "We told the model to be safe" is not a defensible position.
 "We enforce policy at the infrastructure layer with tamper-evident audit trails" is.

-- I ship production systems.
-Dual-gateway deployment, 53 governed tools, 86 passing tests, 95 compliance mappings, continuous health monitoring.
+4. I ship production systems.
+Production deployment, governed tool modules, compliance mappings across major frameworks, continuous health monitoring.
 This is operational, not theoretical.

-- I protect intellectual property.
-9 patent families, 77 dependent claims, filed and prosecuting.
+5. I protect intellectual property.
+45 patent families, 334 total claims across 5 provisionals, filed and prosecuting.
 I understand the value of what I build and I secure it accordingly.